ProtopiaTech/workshop-apim-en/apimanagement-4.md

 #### Named Values collection

 Named Values (aka Properties) are a collection of key/value pairs that are global to the service instance.
-These properties can be used to manage constant string values across all API configuration and policies.
+These properties can be used to manage constant string values across all API configurations and policies.
 Values can be expressions or secrets (never displayed).

 - Set a property called `TimeNow`
   - e.g. `@(DateTime.Now.ToString())`